berkeley-scf/tutorial-dask-future/python-dask.md

 Bags are like lists but there is no particular ordering, so it doesn't make sense to ask for the i'th element.

 You can think of operations on Dask bags as being like parallel map operations on lists in Python or R.

+By default bags are handled via the multiprocessing scheduler.

 Let's see some basic operations on a large dataset of Wikipedia log files.
 You can get a subset of the Wikipedia data [here](https://www.stat.berkeley.edu/share/paciorek/wikistats_example.tar.gz).